Similar to [pack ] and [unpack ] but instead of the default atom type being a float, the default type is anything.

 Also comes with a new creation arg 'a' for anything.
 Numbers and unrecognized types will also default to anything.

 For strict type checking, use f(loat), s(ymbol), and p(ointer).

 The pak object will also store unrecognized types as symbols and interpret 'b' as a 'bang' symbol.

-EDIT: You can now send lists to any of the additional pak inlets and it will store the list values with the inlet as the starting point.
+You can send lists to any of the additional pak inlets and it will store the list values with the inlet as the starting point.
 For example, sending the message [foo bar 3 baz( to the 2nd inlet of [pak 1 2 3 4] would result in the list: 1 foo bar 3

 For example, sending the message [. .
 123( would assign 123 to the 3rd inlet and leave the first two values the same as they were.
-You can also send these messages to any inlet.
+You can send these messages to any inlet.

 The skip arg feature only applies to list and anything type messages, so if you really want to, you can still assign a single period to an inlet by sending it as a symbol.